rwxrob/bonzai/README.md

   This allows composition notation and ensures the author has control of how the Other sections appear.

+* **Move `help.Cmd` into its own package**

+  Although it breaks backward compatibility for many applications updating between `v0.1` and `v0.2` the decision to put `help.Cmd` into it's own Bonzai branch git repo was the right one.
+It is now on equal footing with every other potential Bonzai branch and can keep its `Version` in sync with Git version (as all Bonzai branches should).
+It is highly likely that GUI/web/hybrid help commands will be preferred by some and including one over another --- when not used --- ends up just being unnecessary bloat.
+This also serves to clarify that the legal information is related to that specific `help.Cmd` Bonzai branch and not Bonzai itself.
+It's conceivable that another `help.Cmd` creator may wish another legal agreement.

+* **Leave hidden default command params**

+  When the default command is invoked any of it's params will be automatically passed as if the command specified them.
+But they are not included in the tab completion.
+This is because there will inevitably be conflicts between default command params and other potential completions at that level for other commands.
+Rather than disable this, or add tab completion, it was decided to keep them as a useful shortcut side-effect without calling direct attention to them.
+  When and if dependencies on them become an issue it can be addressed then.

 ## Style Guidelines

 * Everything through `go fmt` or equiv, no exceptions